CSCRC-SCREED/WIFD/README.md

 ```

 ### Dataset Structure
-The dataset is divided into device folders, and within each device folder, there are subfolders for reference images, SDR images, and scenes (1-21).
-Each scene folder contains images categorized by ISO settings and further organized by extension type.
+The dataset is divided into device folders, and within each device folder, there are subfolders for reference images, SDR images, and a single scene.
+The scene folder contains images categorized by ISO settings and further organized by extension type.
 ```
 dataset/
 ├── device_1/